 Here’s the image taken directly from Jasper, with it answering directly to the question “Is Jarvis any good?”
 (I ran this test before the name change).

 I have not edited or altered the text in any way.
 I just hit the compose button twice and let Jasper work its magic.
 (It did produce a bit of extra content at the end that I deleted)

 The text looks and sounds really good.
 It’s unique, it makes sense, it’s interesting t o read and seems to be correct from all points of view.

 And it was all written by a machine!

 Of course, it will sometimes produce unusable content.
-I would say that, with the test articles that I have produced in various niches and on various topics, some 30% of the article had to be rewritten (by Jarvis by simply pressing a few keys) or deleted since it made no sense or it was just bad.
+I would say that, with the test articles that I have produced in various niches and on various topics, some 30% of the article had to be rewritten (by Jasper by simply pressing a few keys) or deleted since it made no sense or it was just bad.